I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_device_parameters.md

 ## Members

-`AddressTranslation`

-Contains an enumeration value of type <a href="..\irb\ne-irb-ata_address_translation.md">ATA_ADDRESS_TRANSLATION</a> that specifies the sort of address translation used during data transfers.

-`BytesOffsetForSectorAlignment`

-This member specifies the location of sector 0 within the first physical sector as defined in the ATA specification represented in bytes.

-`BytesPerLogicalSector`
+`Version`

+Indicates the size of the <i>Device</i> parameters structure.
+The miniport driver should verify that sizeof(IDE_DEVICE_PARAMETERS) is less than or equal to the <b>Version</b> field.

+`IdeDeviceType`

+Indicates the type of the device.
+The allowed device types are <i>DeviceIsAta</i> for ATA devices, <i>DeviceIsAtapi</i> for ATAPI devices, and <i>DeviceNotExist</i> if no device was found at that address.
+The other fields in this structure are not valid if the <b>IdeDeviceType</b> is set to <i>DeviceNotExist</i>.

+`TargetId`

-This member specifies the number of bytes per logical sector (LBA) for the given device.
+Specifies the target ID of the device.

-`BytesPerPhysicalSector`

-This member specifies the number of bytes per physical sector (that is, the smallest amount of data that the device can physically write internally) for the given device.
+`MaximumLun`

+The miniport driver must update this field to indicate the maximum logical unit number supported by this device.
+By default, the member is set to 0 indicating the existence of just one LUN.

+`NumberOfOverlappedRequests`

+The miniport driver must update this field to specify the number of overlapped requests it can handle for this device.
+By default, the member is set to 1.

+`MaxBlockXfer`

+Specifies the number of sectors in a block of data to be transferred.
+This value applies to the data blocks used in ATA block transfer commands such as Read Multiple (0xC4), Write Multiple (0xC5).
+For more information about the ReadMultiple and WriteMultiple commands, see the <i>ATA Specification</i>.

 `DeviceCharacteristics`